graduation advice for new accountants

 Aldrich Services

 As Chief People Officer, Melissa Berndt is the carrier of Aldrich’s culture.
 She oversees all functions related human resources and legal.
 Prior to joining Aldrich, Melissa worked as vice president for US Bank’s Charitable Services group and as a consultant for a large national accounting firm.
-Melissa graduated with a Bachelor of Science from Portland… Read more Melissa Berndt, JD
+Melissa was named one of the Portland Business Journal’s… Read more Melissa Berndt, JD

 Melissa's Specialization